 If you receive an award:

 - this will be a one-off payment made directly to your UK bank account (unless otherwise agreed)

-- It is YOUR responsibility to put stringent measures in place to avoid the same situation occurring again.
-If you need further guidance on this, you can meet with a member to our team.
+- it is YOUR responsibility to put stringent measures in place to avoid the same situation occurring again.
+If you need further guidance on this, you can meet with a member to our team

-- Successful applicants should be advised that payments from the fund may have implications for your entitlement to social security benefits, please check with your social security office for more information.
+- successful applicants should be advised that payments from the fund may have implications for your entitlement to social security benefits, please check with your social security office for more information